hashicorp/go-plugin/docs/internals.md

     is omitted (older versions), this is "netrpc" for Go net/rpc.
 This can also be "grpc".
 This is the protocol that the plugin wants to speak to the host process with.

+## Environment Variables

+When serving a plugin over TCP, the following environment variables can be specified to restrict the port that will be assigned to be from within a specific range.
+If not values are provided, the port will be randomly assigned by the operating system.

+ * `PLUGIN_MIN_PORT`: Specifies the minimum port value that will be assigned to
+ * the listener.

+ * `PLUGIN_MAX_PORT`: Specifies the maximum port value that will be assigned to
+ * the listener.